Joshy20XX/My-Langtons-Ant-Pygame/README.md

 Built with pygame 2.5.2 with Python 3.12.1 and SDL 2.28.3.
 This wasn't vibe-coded!
 I spent lots of time coding this by hand and fixed bugs the best I could for right now.
 I did it as a challenge for my current coding skills.
 Build date planned: April 20th, 2025 @ 4:08PM EST and updated: August 22, 2025 @ 1:26AM EST

+# Try it out!
+As long as you have pygame installed (and Python of course), you can launch the main.py script to see it in action!
+If you don't have any of those, it's not that hard to download.
+Just Google pygame and follow the instructions :)